sujal708/vision-chat-submission/README.md

 ## Project Overview

 VisionChat is an AI-powered chat assistant that analyzes video content and allows users to have conversations about what's happening in the video.
 This project is designed to be a high-performance, scalable solution, optimized for low latency and handling long-form video content, addressing the challenges of Round 2.
-Users can upload a short video (up to 2 minutes), and the application will automatically extract key frames, generate descriptive captions, create a summary, and enable a conversational chat experience to ask detailed questions about the video's contents.
+Users can upload a short video (up to 2 minutes), and the application will automatically extract key frames, generate descriptive captions, create a summary, and enable a conversational chat experience to ask detailed questions about the video's contents.Now its ready for round 2 requirements too but need to purchase Gemini API key.

 ## Tech Stack Justification